Table of Contents

 Of course, these signs could indicate any other number of psychological or medical problems.
 So, consulting your vet would be very smart if you observe any of these signs.

-You may have noticed that most of these signs can be distinguished as attention-seeking behaviors, like clinginess, acting disruptively, or peeing outside of the litterbox.
+You may have noticed that most of these signs can be distinguished as attention-seeking behaviors, such as clinginess, acting disruptively, or peeing outside the litterbox.
 These are your cat’s way of trying to engage you to care for her and spend time with her.
-Do not ignore her meows and physical contact.
+Do not ignore her meows and physical contact – it is her way of begging for love and attention.

-You should also keep in mind that some behaviors may overlap with your cat’s usual nature.
-For instance, your cat may be one of those cats that meows a lot – it may be something she picked up in kittenhood, or she may be a bit clumsy and knocks things on the floor sometimes.
+You should also remember that some behaviors may overlap with your cat’s usual nature.
+For instance, your cat may be one of those that meows a lot – it may be something she picked up in kittenhood, or she may be a bit clumsy and sometimes knocks things on the floor.

 You don’t need to automatically assume that your cat is lonely if she is meowing a lot or knocking things over.
-If you have any reason to suspect that she might be suffering from loneliness, share your concerns with your vet and describe the signs you have observed.
+If you have any reason to suspect that she might suffer from loneliness, share your concerns with your vet and describe the signs you have observed.

 What About the Opposite?

-More love and attention is always welcome by your cat.
-Trust me, she will get used to it immediately.
-Getting used to your presence is way easier than getting used to your absence.
-Besides, if your attention is too much, your cat will definitely let you know!
+Well, no!
+Your cat always welcomes more love and attention.
+Trust me; she will get used to it immediately.
+Getting used to your presence is easier than getting used to your absence.
+Besides, your cat will definitely let you know if your attention is too much!

 Leave a Reply